Hearing and Visual Impairment

 Hearing and visual impairment

-Lothian work in partnership with Guide Dogs Scotland to ensure that all of our drivers and customer service advisors receive training on hearing and visual impairments.
+Lothian’s Driver Training Academy work in partnership with RNIB Scotland and Guide Dogs Scotland to ensure that all of our drivers receive training on how best to assist customers who are Blind or partially sighted.

 All of our push bells are tactile and embossed with braille and handrails are in high contrasting colours for the best possible visibility.
-Our new buses are fitted with media screens providing visual and audio ‘Next Stop’ information.
+Our newest buses have been fitted with ‘Dementia Friendly Flooring’ which makes navigating the inside of bus easier for anyone with reduced sight.
+The majority of buses are fitted with media screens providing visual and audio ‘Next Stop’ information and a hearing loop for customers using hearing devices.

 Our priority seating is designed with assistance dog users in mind, allowing space for both you and your dog to sit together.